 For accented letters in Latin-alphabet languages, use the

-- If you can’t see any (eg United
+If you can’t see any (eg on United States (us) and

-combination: see the documentation which came with your
+other control key combination: see the documentation which

-- If you really don’t have any, you can use your
+If you really, really don’t have any, you can use your

 computer’s or editor’s character map to pick them from a